hydroper-jet/lang/spec/1.0/source/src/overview/jetxml.md

 JetWork supports classes in XML form called *JetXML*.
 A JetXML is a file with the extension `.jetxml`.
 A JetXML is instantiated with an empty constructor and XML attributes applied to them delegate to the instance properties.

-* It is allowed to alias JetWork modules inside `.jetxml` classes and the alias is available both within the code and within the XML tags:
+* It is allowed to alias JetWork modules inside `.jetxml` classes as a XML namespace and the alias is available both within the code and within the XML tags.
 * JetXML classes extend another class, which is based in the root XML element.

 Here is an example JetXML: